Labs for G Suite and Google App Engine URLs

 How do I enable secure (HTTPS) access to my application?

 Your application developer may configure your application to allow, require, or deny HTTPS access to your application.
 By default, Google App Engine supports HTTPS access to applications when accessed at their appspot.com URLs, for example https://your-app-id.appspot.com.
 Once installed on your domain, your application can always be accessed at its appspot.com URL.
 In addition, you have the option to enable SSL for custom domains.

 Note: If you've installed a Google App Engine application into your domain prior to June 27, 2009, you may be required to reinstall the application to enable access to the application at https://your-app-id.appspot.com.

 I'd like to map my app to http://myurl.com (also known as a naked domain).

 Due to recent changes, Google App Engine no longer supports mapping your app to a naked domain.
 If your domain registrar supports URL redirects, you can redirect from http://yourdomain.com to your app, which can be served from domains like http://www.yourdomain.com or http://appid.yourdomain.com.

-For instructions on how to configure a redirect for your Google Apps domain, please see the article on URL forwarding.
+For instructions on how to configure a redirect for your G Suite domain, see Options for customizing web addresses.